mages/PSRWP/PSRWP.md

 ### Over-dispersed Poisson<a name="Over-dispersed Poisson"></a>

-The ODP is a somewhat simpler model than Mack, since - as we have seen in [earlier](#Over-dispersed Poisson Model) - a GLM can be directly parameterised on the incremental claims, which are assumed to be:
+The ODP is a somewhat simpler model than Mack, since - as we have seen in [earlier](#Over-dispersed Poisson Model) - a GLM can be directly parametrised on the incremental claims, which are assumed to be:
 $$
 P_{ij} \sim \mbox{ODP}\left(\mu=m_{ij}, \sigma^2= \phi \,m_{ij} \right),
 $$